 Generally when a new Standard is introduced or an amendment is made to an existing Standard, preparers need to make changes to the systems and processes that support the preparation of financial statements.
-The International Accounting Standards Board (Board) thinks carefully before proposing any change.
+It's important to think carefully before proposing any change.

 To help us get it right, we encourage preparers to take part in our activities: